-Bank chief's comments on pay rises 'out of touch'
+Bank of England: 'Accept' you are poorer remark sparks backlash

 Thomas Moore, senior investment director at Abrdn, told BBC 5Live Mr Pill's words "need to accept" was a "red rag to the bull".

-But he added: "You can see that underlying all of this, he has got a point which is as long as inflation stay highs, we are going to demand higher wages and as long as we demand higher wages, inflation is going to stay high."
+But he added: "You can see that underlying all of this, he has got a point which is as long as inflation stays high, we are going to demand higher wages and as long as we demand higher wages, inflation is going to stay high."

-Although pay has been going up, it has not matched inflation, meaning people are worse off.
+But although pay has been going up, it has not matched inflation, meaning people are worse off.

 There has been arguments by some economists that employers giving out large pay rises could spark a "wage-price" spiral, when pay increases help force prices up and high inflation lasts for a longer time.